smart-pucrs/bed-allocation-system/README.md

 [Alison R. Panisson](https://github.com/AlisonPanisson) and [Rafael H. Bordini](https://github.com/rbordini)

-You will find all the necessary documentation in our [Wiki](https://github.com/smart-pucrs/explainable_agents/wiki) (Quando ela existir...).
+You will find all the necessary documentation in our [Wiki](https://github.com/smart-pucrs/bed-allocation-system/wiki).

 > Part of the code used in this project is authored by [Débora Engelmann](https://github.com/DeboraEngelmann), [Juliana Damasio Oliveira](https://github.com/julianadamasio),